All Episodes

 And that's actually was from last night.

-So Tuesday, no way, no double dip recession.
+So Tuesday, no way, no double-dip recession.

-This morning on Squawk on the Street on CNBC.
+Now, here's Mary Summers this morning on Squawk on the Street on CNBC.

-They still call her that.
+Erin Burnett, the street sweetie, they still call her that.

-She talking to uh she talking to uh Summers.
+She talking to Summers.

-She says, you've been saying it's crucial to get this deal passed, or it would increase the risk of a double dip recession.
+She says, you've been saying it's crucial to get this deal passed or it would increase the risk of a double-dip recession.

-You know, if you add it up, the payroll tax holiday, the extension of unemployment insurance, the expensing of business investment, the continuation of the Bush middle class tax cuts.
+You know, if you add it up, the payroll tax, holiday, the extension of unemployment insurance, the expensing of business investment, the continuation of the Bush middle class tax cuts.

 There's obviously been uncertainty about the economy, particularly with what happens in Europe, and it's the right time to reduce uncertainty and give the economy a major shot in the arm.